MarcinusX/sliver_fab/example/README.md

-# example
+# Example on SliverFab

-Example on Sliver AppBar.
+Example on SliverFab.

 ## Getting Started